Last updated: February 2026

 Boom lifts handle rough terrain better: Built-in leveling systems and outriggers compensate for uneven ground, but the extended boom creates different stability challenges.

 Wind matters for both: Scissor lifts catch wind like a sail due to their large platform.
 Boom lifts are more susceptible at extreme heights.
 Most have wind speed limits around 28 mph.
+For overall worksite safety, understand OSHA compliance requirements for equipment rental.

 Site Preparation: Getting Ready for Success